taufik-nurrohman/text-editor/TE.prototype.ui/README.md

 #### Notes

-A key with value as string will use that string as an object key to take a tool item from `editor.ui.tools` if any:
+A key with string value will be used to take a tool item from the `editor.ui.tools` if available:

 ~~~ .javascript
 // this…